Gaza City: History

-Bronze Age
+Early Bronze

-Tell es-Sakan and Tell el-Ajjul

 Settlement in the region of Gaza dates back to the ancient Egyptian fortress built in Canaanite territory at Tell es-Sakan, to the south of present-day Gaza.
-The site went into decline throughout the Early Bronze Age II as its trade with Egypt sharply decreased.
+The site was inhabited until about 3000 BC.
+In about 2600 BC, the settlement was re-founded and this time inhabited by the Canaanites.
+Tell es-Sakan was abandoned again about 2300 BC.

+Middle Bronze

 Another urban center known as Tell el-Ajjul began to grow along the Wadi Ghazza riverbed.
-During the Middle Bronze Age, a revived Tell es-Sakan became the southernmost locality in Palestine, serving as a fort.
-In 1650 BCE, when the Canaanite Hyksos occupied Egypt, a second city developed on the ruins of the first Tell as-Sakan.
-However, it was abandoned by the 14th century BCE, at the end of the Bronze Age.

-Gaza
+Late Bronze

-During the reign of Tuthmosis III (r.
-1479–1425 BCE), the city became a stop on the Syrian-Egyptian caravan route and was mentioned in the 14th-century Amarna letters as "Azzati".
+During the reign of Thutmose III (r.
+1479–1425 BC), the city became a stop on the King's Highway, a crucial trade route of the Levant, and was mentioned in the 14th-century Amarna letters as Azzatu.
 Gaza later served as Egypt's administrative capital in Canaan.
-Gaza remained under Egyptian control for 350 years until it was conquered by the Philistines in the 12th century BCE.
+Gaza remained under Egyptian control for 350 years until it was conquered by the Philistines in the 12th century BC.

-Iron Age and the Hebrew Bible
+Iron Age

-In the 12th century BCE Gaza became part of the Philistine "pentapolis".
+In the 12th century BC Gaza became part of the Philistine "pentapolis".
+Gaza achieved relative independence and prosperity under the Persian Empire.